blackjack94/mathpedia/README.md

 ## The Lessons

-I believe the failure is due to 3 reasons:
+I believe this failure is due to 4 reasons:

 1. Pivoting based on outsiders' opinions.
-Up to know, I don't know whethere the decision to pivot was right or not?
+Up to know, I don't know whethere the decision to pivot was right or not.
+2. Too long doubting kills my motivation.
-2. Loosing commitment by coding for too long.
+3. Loosing commitment by not seeing results.
-3. Losing morale by working alone.
+4. Losing morale by working alone.

 The lessons I learnt:

 1. The only base for pivoting decision is: **Your customer's opinions**.
+2. Motivation is **purpose-driven**.
+If you aim at code's sake, you'll soon get bored.
-2. Commitment is **empowered by results**.
-Find a problem and **solve enough** to get results as fast as possible.
+3. Commitment is **empowered by results**.
+Find a problem and "solve enough": _"Done is better than perfect!"_.
-3. Commitment is better enforced **within a group**. _"Communicate.
+4. Commitment is better enforced **within a group**: _"Communicate.
 Delegate.
 Repeat!"_

+Next time, I'll clearly define the solution, aim at learning whether it works, then go with short iterations of strong communication.

-Next time, I'll build projects via short iterations, with customer-based goals and strong communication.
-Or should I take a look at [The Lean Startup][15]?
+Or should I take a look at this one: [The Lean Startup][15]?

 **Thanks for Reading!**